sjiaire/cr-site-natacha/content/rental_apartments/cosy-gishushu.md

 availability: Available
 title: Cosy Gishushu
 slug: 25-cosy-gishushu
-date: 2021-01-18T14:06:59.346Z
+date: 2021-07-28T14:15:39.074Z
-description: Stay in this beautiful 1-bedroom furnished apartment located on the 2nd floor of a stylish building of Gishushu nearby RDB.
-Gishushu is a quiet residential neighborhood conveniently located nearby Remera, Nyarutarama and Kacyiru.
+description: Stay in this beautiful 1-bedroom furnished apartment located on the 2nd floor of a stylish 8-units’ complex of Gishushu nearby RDB.
+Gishushu is a leafy neighborhood with restaurants, shops and sports facilities in walking distance.
 draft: false
 hidesidebar: true
 thumbnail: /images/uploads/025-01.jpg